Listing View

 Full Arch

-The main types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is placed on the jawbone below the gums.
+The most common types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is placed on the jawbone below the gums.

-Subperiosteal are placed on the jaw under the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent upon the bone density of your jaw.
+Subperiosteal are placed upon the jaw under the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent upon the bone density of your jaw.

-Whilst side effects are {extremely|very rare, they include damage to the jaw, nerves and neighboring teeth.
+Whilst side effects are {extremely|very rare, they include damage to the jaw, nerves and adjacent teeth.

-Normally not because it requires a specialist to be there but it may be a chargeable option provided by the dental practice.
+Normally not because it requires an anesthetist to be in attendance but it may be a chargeable option offered by the dental practice.

-If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the missing tooth.
+If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the gap.

-Welcome to Westcote Dental Clinic
+Hello from Westcote Dental Clinic

 Jane and our patient Douglas McNeil in ourĀ practice having had a rugby injury corrected – gum shields are us!!